pret/pokeheartgold/docs/Code_Decompilation.md

 And voilà!
 Our first decompiled function!
 But don't stop here, because the next step will be documenting what that function does.

 In scenarios where the function name or usage is NOT known, here are some ways to determine its functionality:
-- Check the Platinum source code leak for similar code, since HGSS and Platinum are very similar
+- Check the [Pokediamond decompilation project's source code](https://github.com/pret/pokediamond) for similar code, since HGSS and Diamond/Pearl are very similar
 - Find where the function is called/what other functions the function calls to try and figure out what context it's used in
 - Use identified/easily identifiable data to relate the function to sprites, dates, sounds, specific pokemon dex numbers, etc.